-As a scientific illustrator, art and science are tightly twined together in my life and I am inspired to celebrate this through botanical studies, landscapes and portraits of nature’s winged creatures.
-Often my goal is to reveal a bit of the wonderment I find in simple subjects by drawing attention to something beautiful or unique about them that might normally be overlooked or taken for granted.
+As a scientific illustrator, art and science are tightly twined together in my life and I am inspired to celebrate this through landscapes, botanical studies and portraits of nature’s smallest objects and winged creatures.
+I hope to reveal a bit of the wonderment I find in simple subjects by drawing attention to something beautiful or unique about them that might normally be overlooked or taken for granted.
 I am especially interested in raising awareness about issues faced by threatened or exploited populations, be they human, bird or bumblebee.

 Field sketching is a cornerstone of scientific illustration.
-I cannot imagine visiting the local zoo, much less traveling abroad, without a sketchbook.
+I cannot imagine visiting a local zoo, much less traveling abroad, without a sketchbook.
 Travel and field sketching generate a deeper appreciation for humanity and the planet.
-Drawing forces us to slow down, to notice, reflect, cherish, and consider… What I gain from these experiences is a passionate environmentalism and driving responsibility to speak up for underserved populations.
+The act of drawing forces us to slow down, to notice, reflect, cherish, and consider… What I gain from these experiences is a passionate environmentalism and driving responsibility to speak up for underserved populations.
 Through my artwork, I pray my steady, hopeful voice brings greater attention to how we can contribute to solutions and healing.